i Employment law framework

 - if the apprentice is removed from the training;

 - in the event of the apprentice's absence without a valid reason for 20 consecutive working days; and

 - when the rights to sickness benefits granted to the apprentice have been exhausted in accordance with Article 9(1) of the Social Security Code.

 The Law of 1 August 20195 has introduced an 'assistance activity for inclusion in employment' to regulate and promote the integration of employees with disabilities and an external reclassification in the employment market by offering assistance to suit their needs.

 III SIGNIFICANT CASES

-IV BASICS OF ENTERING AN EMPLOYMENT RELATIONSHIP
+IV BASICS OF ENTERING into AN EMPLOYMENT RELATIONSHIP

 i Employment relationship